The Falcon and The Winter Soldier 1×05 “Truth” Spoilers Ahead

 “Truth” was, without a doubt, the best episode of The Falcon and The Winter Soldier thus far making me so excited for the finale, but simultaneously so sad it’s the end because more episodes like this is what I’ve wanted.
 The banter and the emotional beats worked so well in the stories they told.
 This is the first episode I’ve rewatched and the one I’ll likely to rewatch a lot of.

-What are your thoughts on “Truth?”
+Now streaming on Disney Plus: What are your thoughts on The Falcon and The Winter Soldier 1×05 “Truth?”
 What would you highlight from this episode?